-And although the operating system and server software are free, that doesn’t mean they aren’t powerful.
+Ubuntu is one of the top free operating systems.
+The number of PCs, servers and virtual machines that have booted Ubuntu runs into the hundreds of millions.
+Although the operating system and server software are free, that doesn’t mean they aren’t powerful.
 The incredible CGI effects of the smash-hit movie Avatar were all generated using an Ubuntu-powered server farm.

 It may seem like a no-brainer to want to access this free, powerful software to run your own server.
 But you will need to make sure that your hardware is up to spec first.

-This is the very minimum that they believe the Ubuntu server can run at.
-In our opinion, the best performance requires at least 2GHz.
+For a standard installation, it is recommended that you have a processor that runs to at least 1GHz.
+This is the very minimum that the Ubuntu server can run at.
+In our opinion, the best performance requires at least 2 GHz dual core processor.
 This is especially true if you are planning to run more resource-intensive applications.

 If your hardware does not meet this specification, there is the option of doing a minimal install of Ubuntu.
 This requires a minimum of 300MHz to run.

 However, the minimal install is a very stripped down version.
 It doesn’t include many of the features that you might need or want, particularly if you are new to the system.

 The official minimum system memory to run the standard installation is 512MB RAM (Debian installer) or 1GB RA< (Live Server installer).
 Note that you can only use the Live Server installer on AMD64 systems.

 Once again, these are the bare minimum specifications.
 Our recommendation is that you have at least 2GB of system memory, regardless of your installation method.
 This gives you some headroom to run the more RAM-hungry applications.